 In Defense of Professor Fleeber

-Fleeber really reminds me of Polonius, the babbling father in “Hamlet.”
+Fleeber reminds me of Polonius, the babbling father in “Hamlet.”
 Both Fleeber and Polonius are self-absorbed, older male characters in father-son dramas—and both provide surprising insight.

 Polonius (right), King and Queen (left), Flckr ThemeFund